Furyphoenix8/Aluminum/src/content/a-full-style-test.md

   - Tests
 ---

-Below is just about everything you’ll need to style in the theme.
-Check the source code to see the many embedded elements within paragraphs.
+Below is just basic information on the element of Aluminum.

 ---